Adidas To Continue To Drop New Yeezy’s Without The “Yeezy” On Them - NewsBreak

 Adidas To Continue To Drop New Yeezy’s Without The “Yeezy” On Them

-According to Bloomberg , adidas plans on continuing to release more Yeezy sneakers and slides with the exception that they will not be baring the name “Yeezy” on the packaging.
-Whether or not that will effect the popularity of the sneakers in the future or the resale value of older Yeezy sneakers is anyone’s guess at this point, but adidas isn’t giving up on the silhouettes that made up roughly 50% of the $250 million.
+According to Bloomberg , Adidas plans on continuing to release more Yeezy sneakers and slides with the exception that they will not be bearing the name “Yeezy” on the packaging.
+Whether or not that will affect the popularity of the sneakers in the future or the resale value of older Yeezy sneakers is anyone’s guess at this point, but Adidas isn’t giving up on the silhouettes that made up roughly 50% of the $250 million.
 Though they will save $300 million by going it alone, it’s still unclear if sneakerheads will be interested in “Yeezy” kicks that are no longer associated with the controversial artist.

 Still, CFO Ohlmeyer said the profitability of the line is often overstated because its costs include only those directly related to Yeezy products, not all the centralized expenses that were shouldered by Adidas’s wider business network.